dnpuneeth/personal-ai-projects/apps/redlineai/api/PROFILE_PICTURE_TECHNICAL_README.md

 ---

-_This documentation covers the complete technical implementation of the profile picture upload system in DocuMind.
+_This documentation covers the complete technical implementation of the profile picture upload system in RedlineAI.
 For additional support or questions, refer to the main README or create an issue in the repository._